 Pregnolia was awarded the Innosuisse Certificate.
 The Certificate is given by the Innosuisse Innovation Council to startups that are ready for sustainable growth.
 Pregnolia was one of the seven companies to receive Innosuisse Certificate – former CTI Startup Label – in 2018.

 Medtech as a research field has become more important at ETH.
 The biomechanics engineer Dr. Sabrina Badir developed a device that might support the risk assessment of a premature birth.

 Dr. Reihl and Dr. Kohler were elected to the Board of Directors.
 Both have extensive experience in Medtech and Health Management.

 The ETH-Spin-off Pregnolia has developed a small device to enable gynecologists to measure the cervical stiffness quantitatively.

 Dr. Sabrina Badir and her life-changing invention have been featured in ZEIT ONLINE.
 The Pregnolia System provides more data on the consistency of the cervix than conventional methods.

 The biomechanics Dr. Sabrina Badir wants to bring a device to the market that improves risk assessment for preterm birth.
-That this needs more than the courage for risk, will be discussed during the interview «Focus».
+The state of the art and need for advancement, is discussed during the interview «Focus».